SINTEF-9012/JArduino/README.markdown

 	$ git clone https://github.com/SINTEF-9012/JArduino.git

+##Serial usage

 Before using JArduino, please make sure your Arduino board contains the JArduino firmware:

-	1- Copy the JArduino folder (located in the distribution in org.sintef.jarduino.samples/arduino) into /libraries/
+1. Copy the JArduino folder (located in the distribution in org.sintef.jarduino.samples/arduino) into /libraries/

-	2- Launch your Arduino environment
+2. Launch your Arduino environment

-	3- File -> Examples -> JArduino -> JArduino firmware.
+3. File -> Examples -> JArduino -> JArduino firmware.
 It should open an Arduino program that you should upload to your board using the normal Arduino procedure.

-	4- Your Arduino board is now ready for Jarduino.
+4. Your Arduino board is now ready for Jarduino.
 You can exit the Arduino environment forever and launch Eclipse.
 Just run the Java/JArduino program.

 To test samples using the current version of JArduino (requires Maven + the Arduino board connect on the serial port of the PC):

 	$ cd JArduino
 	$ mvn clean install

 To run some examples without IDE

 	$ cd jarduino.samples
 	$ mvn exec:java -Dexec.mainClass="org.sintef.jarduino.gui.JArduinoGUI"

 Replace "org.sintef.jarduino.gui.JArduinoGUI" with your own main class

-Please read our 2-minute tutorial at https://github.com/SINTEF-9012/JArduino/wiki/2-Minute-Tutorial
+Please read our [2-minute tutorial] (https://github.com/SINTEF-9012/JArduino/wiki/2-Minute-Tutorial)

-The ThingML/JArduino team.

-Ethernet usage :
+## Ethernet usage

-    1 - Instead of JArduino folder, copy the JArduinoEthernet folder to Arduino IDE librairies folder
+1. Instead of JArduino folder, copy the JArduinoEthernet folder to Arduino IDE librairies folder

-    2 - Launch Arduino environment
+2. Launch Arduino environment

-	3- File -> Examples -> JArduinoEthernet -> JArduino firmware.
+3. File -> Examples -> JArduinoEthernet -> JArduino firmware.
 It should open an Arduino program that you should

-		4- if you have associated the MAC address of your shield to a static IP in your router, please update the MAC address in the firmware (line 84).
+	4. if you have associated the MAC address of your shield to a static IP in your router, please update the MAC address in the firmware (line 84).
 Otherwise, DHCP should manage everything.

-		5- upload to your board using the normal Arduino procedure.
+	5. upload to your board using the normal Arduino procedure.

-	6- Your Arduino board is now ready for JarduinoEthernet.
+6. Your Arduino board is now ready for JarduinoEthernet.
 You can exit the Arduino environment forever and launch Eclipse.
 Just run the Java/JArduino program.

-	7 - JArduinoEthernet does not need  JArduino.serial maven dependency, don't forget to remove it if you want to use JArduino from an Android application for instance.
+7. JArduinoEthernet does not need  JArduino.serial maven dependency, don't forget to remove it if you want to use JArduino from an Android application for instance.

-	8 - Can can now sse JArduino constructor to configure the IP of your device and don't forget to set the communication module to ethernet like bellow
+8. Can can now sse JArduino constructor to configure the IP of your device and don't forget to set the communication module to ethernet like bellow

 	JArduino arduino = new BlinkEthernet(ip, JArduinoCom.Ethernet)

-	9 - To run a sample, just:
+9. To run a sample, just:

 	mvn clean install exec:java -Dexec.mainClass="org.sintef.jarduino.examples.basic.BlinkEthernet" -Dexec.args="<IP-address-of-Arduino-board>"

+The ThingML/JArduino team.